techtanzeel/collado-io/src/markdown/blog/iomando-20-behind/index.md

 If we could verify the phone number (which we did by sending an SMS with a code to the number the user provided) we could assure that the user was telling us the truth, therefore, we could tie together user identity to her phone number, forever, no further login or password required.

-The user "had" the code, she demonstrated it by typing it in, that’s everything we would ever need to check for in order to ensure the user had the phone number she claimed.
+The user "had" the code, she demonstrated it by typing it in, that's everything we would ever need to check for in order to ensure the user had the phone number she claimed.

 ## Passcode Lock
 Needless to say, also piggybacking on the first feature, security is a concern that runs deep at iomando.
 Paradoxically, while a passwordless login makes the initial pairing and authentication more secure than it ever was, it also makes it easier to access the app once the authentication has been validated.

 This is not a unique trait of iomando.
-All apps assume a certain security threshold will be ensured behind the lock screen — that’s the reason why we don’t endlessly login again and again to each app every single time we launch them.
+All apps assume a certain security threshold will be ensured behind the lock screen — that's the reason why we don't endlessly login again and again to each app every single time we launch them.

 But we acknowledge iomando is an edge case, an outlier in security terms.
 We deal with access control and we truly understand the responsibility that comes along with that.